henrykhho-hkh/aws-security-quickstart/README.md

 *Cost per month for a small to medium organization:*
 As of Oct 2022, the cost for running this solution, with default settings in the Asia Pacific (Singapore) Region is approximately *$1,002/month*.
 A detailed breakdown of this cost estimate is provided in the following tables.

+## Prerequisite

+You must deploy the template "aws-security-quickstart-quickwin" before deploying this template.

 ## Assumptions:

 * Assume there is no restore request for AWS Backup